-“The best dining and cultural experiences New York City can offer are within the neighborhoods where locals enjoy their everyday living,” said Michael Brozek, American Express Travel destination manager for New York City.
+“The best dining and cultural experiences New York City can offer are within the neighborhoods where locals enjoy their everyday living,” said Michael Brozek, former American Express Travel destination manager for New York City.
 “Local restaurants and bars are what make New York City so special, and there’s so much to discover.
 So don’t get trapped at an overpriced chain restaurant.
 Go explore something different.”

 “Travel on foot if the distance is no longer than 20 blocks away, or grab a taxi or Uber if you’re going crosstown,” Brozek said.
 “But if you’re going uptown or downtown, it’s always most efficient on the subway.”

 This is a great way to not only curb your spending, but lets you take in parts of the city you might not have noticed otherwise.

 Take Our Poll: What Are Your Financial Priorities in 2023?

 Planning ahead can also save big bucks when traveling, and early birds can worm their way into significant deals and discounts, said Melissa da Silva, president of travel company Trafalgar USA.